Warpsmith/jQuery.fontFlex/README.md

 # jQuery.fontFlex
-Lightweight jQuery extension for dynamically changing font sizes according to screen / browser width.
+Lightweight jQuery extension for dynamically changing font sizes according to container / browser width.
-Intended to be used with responsive or adaptive `CSS` layouts.
+Intended for use with responsive or adaptive `CSS` layouts.

 ## Installation
 Include the latest version of [jQuery](http://jquery.com/download) and `jQuery.fontFlex.js` in the `<head>` of your HTML document: